Denali 1999, J.S. Milne

 Day 12.
 Pete and I descended to the 14,200 ft camp and collected our sleds.
 Because of careless packing, both of us had many problems with sled rollovers on the way down, but we reached the 11,000 ft campsite late.

 Day 13.
 We were up early, and reached the Kahiltna base about 2:30.
 The crevasses were much more dangerous than on the way up, and I put one foot down a very big hole.
 A party before us said they "slotted" twice, despite wearing snowshoes.
-The base camp representative radioed for a plane, and we were back in Talkeetna by about 4pm (that's the Alaskan way).
+The base camp representative radioed for a plane, and we were back in Talkeetna drinking beer by 4pm (that's the Alaskan way).

 It had been a very intense trip.
 The route is continuously interesting, with spectacularly beautiful views the whole way.
 Because of the hazards from crevasses, the altitude, the Arctic weather, and the long sections where a fall can be fatal, it is very serious.
 The days spent soloing above 14,200 were among the best of my life.

-Copyright 1999 J.S.Milne.
+Copyright 1999, 2025 J.S.Milne.